About our Collaborators

 "The shared framework, process, and language around understanding permanency, healing, and well-being for children and families directly influence the advancement of our professionals.
 Child welfare workers are most often the first practitioners to meet the children and families that may face out-of-home placement or adoption, and it is so important that they have the same level of skills as mental health clinicians and adoption practitioners."

 Elliott Odendahl, MSW, LICSW is a therapist at Sankalpa Therapy & Wellness Center and PACC alumni.
-She is a guest contributor for PACC’s session on Cross-Cultural Perspectives and Practice, as well as a Case Consultation facilitator.
+She is a guest contributor for PACC’s session on Attachment, Grief and Loss; Cross-Cultural Perspectives and Practice; and is a Case Consultation facilitator.

 "Having a sense of where you came from, how you got there and your culture can provide a feeling of being grounded and connected.
 Having a sense that the other people in your life understand this can cement this feeling further—not only are you being seen and heard but your truth is being acknowledged.
 There is empowerment in bringing truth to the forefront for everyone.
 Therefore, it behooves us as family members, caregivers and helping professionals to support the bringing of truth to those who have experienced the most disenfranchisement."

 Wendy L. Baker, MSW, LICSW is co-founder of Family Circle Counseling and has trained with PACC since the program started in 2010.
-She is a creator and facilitator of PACC’s sessions on Attachment, Grief and Loss and Trauma as well as a Case Consultation facilitator.
+She is a creator and facilitator of PACC’s sessions on Attachment, Grief and Loss; and Trauma and Challenging Behavior, as well providing structure and facilitation to the Case Consultation model.

 "It has been so rewarding to see the positive impact that the PACC program has had for adoptive families and adoptees over the years.
 We have learned so much over the years about what families and individuals are dealing with through this life changing experience.
 And I see daily the difference it makes for families and adoptees to have knowledgeable, compassionate people walking this path with them.
 I see the collaboration between Child Welfare Workers and Clinicians, developed through PACC, benefit our adoptive families tremendously as they seek support and guidance."

 Cameron Lee Small, MS, LPCC is the founder of Therapy Redeemed and is an adoption reform activist and PACC Alumni.
-He is a facilitator for PACC’s session on Adult Adoptees.
+He is a facilitator for PACC’s sessions on Attachment, Grief and Loss; and Adult Adoptees.

 " 'Adoption is love' continues to stand as a fiction that holds many adoptees back from resources we desperately need.
 The PACC experience helps replace that veil with something new.
 It equips service providers with knowledge and tools to support adoptees through emerging experiences of consciousness, healing, and credibility - adoptee voices count and there is a way forward.
 PACC participants step into that journey with us as we face new and persistent challenges together - with hope and in solidarity."

-Misty Coonce, MSW, LISW is Senior Relative/Kin Program Director at Ampersand Families and PACC alumni.
-She has collaborated on Permanency and Child Welfare curriculum and is a guest contributor on PACC’s session on Adult Adoptees.
+Misty Coonce, MSW, LISW was recently appointed Ombudsperson for the Office of Foster Youth after years of work as a program director at Ampersand Families and is a PACC alumni.
+She has collaborated on Permanency and Child Welfare curriculum and is a guest contributor for PACC’s session on Adult Adoptees.